angelorobsonmelo/daily-pulse-kmp/README.md

 * All unit tests were implemented within the shared module, ensuring complete coverage of shared code between platforms.

 ## Scalability
 This project is designed to be easily scalable, allowing new functionalities and modules to be added without compromising the existing architecture.
-The combination of Clean Architecture, SOLID principles, and multiplatform code with KMM is rare to find in a single project, making this an excellent starting point for robust projects.
+The combination of Clean Architecture, SOLID principles, and multiplatform code with KMP is rare to find in a single project, making this an excellent starting point for robust projects.

 ## How to Install